 This type of OPL is an important part of autonomous maintenance.

 OPLs are ideal to give operators quick instructions on the safety procedures they have to follow before entering an area or performing a certain activity.

-Below, you can find an example of what the average one point lesson looks like.
+Below, you can find an example of what the average OPL looks like.

-This template can naturally be adapted to the requirements of different factories.
+This one point lesson template can naturally be adapted to the requirements of different factories.

 As you can see, its design is tailored toward the visual, containing two large squares that represent a good and not-so-good situation.